TobikoData/sqlmesh/docs/reference/model_configuration.md

 ### Model defaults

-The SQLMesh project-level `model_defaults` configuration is **required** and must contain a value for the `dialect` key.
+The SQLMesh project-level configuration must contain the `model_defaults` key and must specify a value for its `dialect` key.
 Other values are set automatically unless explicitly overridden in the model definition.
 Learn more about project-level configuration in the [configuration guide](../guides/configuration.md).

-The SQLMesh project-level `model_defaults` configuration supports all options in the [general model properties](#general-model-properties) table above except for `depends_on`.
+The SQLMesh project-level `model_defaults` key supports all options in the [general model properties](#general-model-properties) table above except for `depends_on`.

 ## Model kind properties